The symptoms of tendinitis (also called overuse tendinopathy) include:

 Call Your Doctor About Tendinitis If:

-- Your pain doesn't ease up in seven to 10 days; you want to avoid letting chronic tendinitis set in.
+- Your pain doesn't ease up in seven to 10 days; you want to avoid letting chronic overuse tendinopathy set in.

 - Your pain is extremely severe and accompanied by swelling and a marked loss of motion; you may have a ruptured tendon, which requires immediate medical attention.